Codesbyusman/assignment01bca/README.md

 # Block-Chain
-A simplest block chain implementation in golang
+A golang package with simplest block chain implementation